A quick look at the differences between corporate and business cards.

 Business credit cards: What they are, pros and cons

-On the bright side, it is also the individual who can rack up rewards.
-With the Spark card, the primary cardholder earns all the rewards for purchases made by employees, which at 2 percent cash back or 2x miles can add up quickly.
+For business credit cards, it is the business owners who can rack up rewards.
+With the Spark Cash card, the primary cardholder earns all the rewards for purchases made by employees, which at 2 percent cash back or 2x miles can add up quickly.

 - Easy application process that doesn’t typically require company financial documentation